truflation/tsn-sdk/README.md

 - [TN-SDK Documentation](./docs/readme.md)
 - [Truflation Whitepaper](https://whitepaper.truflation.com/)

-For additional support or questions, please [open an issue](https://github.com/trufnetwork/truf-node-sdk-go/issues) or contact our support team.
+For additional support or questions, please [open an issue](https://github.com/trufnetwork/sdk-go/issues) or contact our support team.

 ## License

-The Truf-Node-SDK-Go repository is licensed under the Apache License, Version 2.0.
+The SDK-Go repository is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.md) for more details.